ShawyYum/N-Fork-Heap/README.md

 # N-Fork-Heap
-Only vector constructed N-fork MaxHeap or MinHeap
+Only Vector and Deque constructed N-fork MaxHeap or MinHeap